CJuwaneme1704/CJuwaneme1704/README.md

 - 👋 Hi, I’m @CJuwaneme1704
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Java and Javascript
+- 🌱 I’m currently learning React and python
 - 💞️ I’m looking to collaborate on anyhthinh tbh
 - 📫 How to reach me chidubemuwaneme@gmail.com